machine mastery

 How to do it:

-1. Grind into portafilter as usual
+1. Grind into portafilter like normal

 2. Insert WDT tool into the grounds

-3. Use circular and figure-8 motions to stir
+3. Stir in circular and figure-8 motions

-6. Gently tap basket to settle
+6. Gentle tap on counter to settle grounds

 7. Level the surface before tamping